 OFFICIAL PLAN SECTION DRAFT POLICY DIRECTION 8.0 Land Use Designations 8.1 All Land Use Designations General Recognition of public energy generation facilities and private energy generation facilities less than 10 megawatts as a permitted use as appropriate in all land uses designations except as limited by the specific designations e.g., Natural Heritage System and provided for in the Green Energy and Green Economy Act.
 New policy direction supporting urban agriculture and community gardens.
 8.2 Land Uses Designations Permitting Residential Development This section identifies the uses permitted in all land use designations that permit residential development and include the following uses: affordable housing, special needs housing, lodging houses, home occupations, schools, places of worship, day care centres and convenience commercial.
-8.3 Residential 8.3.1 All Residential 8.3.2 General Residential 8.3.3 Medium Density Residential 8.3.4 High Density Residential General Residential Designation Separate General Residential policies in the Built Up Area and the Greenfield area to ensure stable residential areas within the Built Up Area and flexibility within the Greenfield area: Built-up Areas Maximum density of 35 units per hectare within the Built-up Area Maximum three (3) storey height limit Additional height and density permitted: a) on lands adjacent to arterial and collector roads (i.e. up to a maximum height of 4 storeys and density of 100 units per hectare); and b) within the Built-up Area outside of lands adjacent to arterial or collector roads, a maximum of 100 units per hectare); and b) within the Built-up Area outside of lands adjacent to arterial or collector roads, a maximum of 100 units per hectare may be permitted subject to development criteria and the bonusing provisions of the Official Plan (e.g. provision of affordable housing, green building certification, public art, etc.) Greenfield Area Greenfield Area Greenfield Area to permit a mix of low, medium and high density residential development between 20 and 100 units per hectare to allow flexibility for a full range of housing opportunities as projected by the Growth Management Strategy.
-Maximum height of 5 storeys.
-Permit coach houses and garden suites without an amendment to the Zoning by-law, but subject to Site Plan Approval.
-Continue to permit accessory dwellings in single and semi-detached dwellings throughout the General Residential designation.
-Medium Density DesignationsMinimum density 35 units per hectare.
+8.3 Residential 8.3.1 All Residential 8.3.2 General Residential 8.3.3 Medium Density Residential 8.3.4 High Density Residential General Residential Designation Separate General Residential policies in the Built Up Area and the Greenfield area to ensure stable residential areas within the Built Up Area and flexibility within the Greenfield area: • Built-up Areas • Maximum density of 35 units per hectare within the Built-up Area • Maximum three (3) storey height limit • Additional height and density permitted: a) on lands adjacent to arterial and collector roads (i.e. up to a maximum height of 4 storeys and density of 100 units per hectare); and b) within the Built-up Area outside of lands adjacent to arterial or collector roads, a maximum of 4 storeys and a minimum of 15 units per ha and a maximum of 100 units per hectare may be permitted subject to development criteria and the bonusing provisions of the Official Plan (e.g. provision of affordable housing, green building certification, public art, etc.) • Greenfield Area • Greenfield Area • Greenfield Area to permit a mix of low, medium and high density residential development between 20 and 100 units per hectare to allow flexibility for a full range of housing opportunities as projected by the Growth Management Strategy. • Maximum height of 5 storeys. • Permit coach houses and garden suites without an amendment to the Zoning by-law, but subject to Site Plan Approval. • Continue to permit accessory dwellings in single and semi-detached dwellings throughout the General Residential designation.
+Minimum density 35 units per hectare.